Skip to main content

 Hand-calculated using traditional methods

-Ritesh spends 2-3 days preparing each Foundation Chart, working through calculations using the Ashtakavarga system: an ancient scoring method based on 1s and 0s, the same binary logic that would later power modern computers.
+Ritesh spends 2-3 days preparing each Foundation Chart, working through calculations using the Ashtakavarga system: an ancient scoring method based on 1s (dots) and 0s (shunyas), what Ritesh calls the oldest form of binary computation he has ever encountered.
+The same logic that would power modern computers thousands of years later.

 You'll receive a scan of his handwritten calculations alongside your chart.
 But the math is only part of it.